YuimaNakamura/master-dissertations/simulation/README.md

 - dof_index: degree of freedom index

-3. Connect Branches
+3. 🔗Connect Branches
 - Links the variables to the corresponding TTree branches for data extraction.

-4. Extract Data for a Specific DOF
+4. 🎯Extract Data for a Specific DOF
 - Loops through all TTree entries.

 - Filters and collects displacement_x values only for dof_index == 1400 into a signal vector.

-5. Prepare for FFT and Perform Transform
+5. ⚙️Prepare for FFT and Perform Transform
 - Initializes arrays for the real and imaginary parts of the signal.

 - Uses ROOT’s TVirtualFFT to perform a real-to-complex (R2C) FFT.

-6. Define Frequency Axis
+6. 📏Define Frequency Axis
 - Uses the simulation time step size (delta_t = 1e-4 s) to calculate:

 - Sampling rate (e.g., 10,000 Hz)